 Tennessee State Liaison

 Steve was born and raised in northeast Tennessee.
 He graduated from East Tennessee State University in 1971.
-Commissioned a 2nd Lieutenant through ROTC, he went on active duty in the U.S. Army in the early 1970s.
+Having commissioned a 2nd Lieutenant through ROTC, he went on active duty in the U.S. Army in the early 1970s.
 His first civilian job was as a flight instructor at Tri-Cities airport, (KTRI) which eventually led to a 30-year career in corporate aviation, including dairy product transport pilot, among other interesting jobs.

 As an EMS Bell 407 helicopter pilot, Steve’s missions often take him across state lines and through mountainous, rugged terrain.
 In just twelve minutes, he can reach an emergency site that would have taken an hour by ground.
 “Response time is so important.
 If we can get on the ground, get the patient loaded and to the hospital for treatment with angioplasty or clot-busting drugs, we can save a life,” Steve said.